 In 2017 a new rating list opened, and the 2010 rating list closed; local businesses can only now appeal against their rateable value in the 2010 list in limited circumstances.
 Due to this, the provision for the 2010 list has been estimated using trend analysis of the success and rate change based on each type of business rate category since the 2010 list opened.
 The provision for the 2017 list has been calculated using an average percentage rate in line with the multiplier uplift advised by central government.
-As a result, the council has included a total provision, covering both the 2010 and 2017 lists, of £6.5m (the overall provision in the Business Rates Collection Fund is £13.3m and this council's share of the Local Business Rates Retention scheme is 49%).
+As a result, the council has included a total provision, covering both the 2010 and 2017 lists, of £7.1m - this represents the council's 49% share of the Local Business Rates Retention Scheme (the overall provision in the Business Rates Collection Fund is £14.4m).